Soetnowzen/SmartPower/doc/design_decisions.markdown

 ### Robotium

-For acceptance testing, we chose to use Robotium since it's easy to test the GUI using this library
+For acceptance testing, we chose to use Robotium since it's easy to test the GUI using this library, which would be hard to automate otherwise.